ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

    If you do not have any pre-configured resource groups, or have no reason to share this resource selectively, use the default selection.
    {: note}

    If your account has multiple resource groups, you can choose which one has access to this {{site.data.keyword.mon_full_notm}} instance.
-This allows you to have metrics available to some resource groups and not to others.
+This option allows you to have metrics available to some resource groups and not to others.
    {: tip}

 6. Select the **Enable Platform Metrics** checkbox.
-Select this to receive metrics from your load balancer.
+Select this option to receive metrics from your load balancer.

 7. Click **Create**.
 You are taken back to the monitoring metrics home page.